CaioCamatta/sol-script/README.md

 ### Compiled code

-Delta's compiled code is heavily inspired by [java `.class` files](https://en.wikipedia.org/wiki/Java_class_file).
-Delta.
+SolScript's compiled code is heavily inspired by [java `.class` files](https://en.wikipedia.org/wiki/Java_class_file).
+SolScript.
 It's has two parts:
 - An array of bytecode
 - A pool of constants